-Known site constraints Site of Biological Importance located adjacent to the north east corner of the site whilst Canal Conservation Area runs directly though the site north to south.
+Known site Site of Biological Importance located adjacent to the north east corner of constraints the site whilst Canal Conservation Area runs directly though the site north to south.
 Majority of the western and northern end of the site are located within a Mineral Safeguarding Area.
 LLFA comments Mitigable concerns - Flood Risk Assessment recommended at planning stage to investigate watercourse and surface water ponding.
 County Highways assessment Ok in principle - site has previous consent through DCO process with associated modelling and mitigation Site opportunities Canal towpath runs through the site to provide cycle connectivity opportunities.
 The site has excellent connections to both the A5 and A449 which provide well-lit pedestrian footpaths in all directions away from the site.
-Public Right of Way (Penkridge 29) exists in the north west corner of the site.
-The site is well bounded by the A5 / Calf Heath Reservoir (north), A449 (west) and largely Four Ashes Employment Site / Straight Mile (south).
+Public Right of Way (Penkridge 29) exists in the north west corner of the The site is well bounded by the A5 / Calf Heath Reservoir (north), A449 (west) and largely Four Ashes Employment Site / Straight Mile (south).
 Less landscape definition for the eastern boundary which follows tree/hedge-line although beyond that by approximately 130 - 140m is the M6.
 Site is extremely attractive to the market due to its location adjacent existing successful employment site and strategic road network.
 As evidenced by the granting of Development Consent Order for the site in May 2020.
 Access to workforce is not anticipated to be an issue as the volume and scale of the scheme should generate enough demand for infrastructure to ensure prime connectivity of the site to transport infrastructure.
-Proposed for allocation?
-Yes.
-The principle of the development is already established through the DCO process and the site scores significantly better than other new site options through the EDNA2 and this assessment.
+Proposed for Yes.
+The principle of the development is already established through the DCO allocation? process and the site scores significantly better than other new site options through the EDNA2 and this assessment.
 Major negative effects are predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the district, however the principle of substantial development has already been established in this location.
 The site can clearly make a significant contribution towards any unmet needs of the wider FEMA and could do so in a more sustainable manner than alternative site options (due to the proposed rail link).
-Given that the principle of B8 development is established, it is considered that the exceptional circumstances the site from the Green Belt exist and therefore the site is proposed for allocation.
+Given that the site can be built in line with the DCO without amending Green Belt boundaries, it is proposed that the site is allocated but will remain washed over by Green Belt.